 Building heights and massing vary considerably in the area around the site.
-The agricultural development at Ty Nant vary in their scale from the traditional to the more modern buildings.
+The agricultural developments at Domgay Hall vary in their scale from the traditional to the more modern buildings.
 It is noted the modern agricultural buildings have large floor spans and varying heights.
 The residential properties are a mixture of large country houses and smaller cottage type properties.